hasanghaffari93/llm-apps/README.md

 - Built with `Streamlit` for interactive UI
 - `LangChain` and `LangGraph` integration for LLM operations
 - Modular architecture with separate pages
-- Authentication via API key or password
+- Simple Authentication via API key or password

 ## Demo App